pivotal/docs-tap/app-sso/how-to-guides/secure-spring-boot-workload.hbs.md

 Follow these steps to fetch the Application Single Sign-On Spring Boot application source code:

-1. Download the Application Single Sign-On Starter Java accelerator from the TAP GUI accelerators located on your Tanzu Application Platform cluster:
+1. Download the Application Single Sign-On Starter Java accelerator from the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) accelerators located on your Tanzu Application Platform cluster:

     - Option 1: Use the Tanzu Developer Portal dashboard through browser.